LaDoger/Barker/README.md

 Each bark is a ***smart contract*** of its own, containing independnt content, and pointing to the previous bark.
 The **bark chain** can be traced all the way back to the **genesis bark**, forming a thread.

+(Planning to add ownership systems so that barks can be traded like NFTs.)

 Due to the immutable nature of blockchains, no bark can be censored.